SpiritAxolotl/ca-license-plates/README.md

 `applications.csv` is a CSV of 23,463 personalized license plate applications the California DMV received from 2015-2016.

-`applications2017.csv` is a CSV of _nnnn_ personalized license plate applications the California DMV received in 2017 (until the process changed in July 2017; it no longer includes freeform reviewer comments).
+`applications2017.csv` is a CSV of _around 12,000_ personalized license plate applications the California DMV received in 2017 (until the process and documentation changed in mid-July 2017).

 These do NOT represent all applications received by the DMV during that timeframe, only applications that were flagged for additional review by the Review Committee.
 The file includes the following columns: